E. A. Wallis Budge: Collecting missions

+Contention with Rassam

 Budge's tenure was not without controversy.
 In 1893, he was sued in the high court by Hormuzd Rassam for both slander and libel.
 Budge had written that Rassam had used his relatives to smuggle antiquities out of Nineveh and had sent only "rubbish" to the British Museum.
 The elderly Rassam was upset by these accusations, and when he challenged Budge, he received a partial apology that a later court considered "ungentlemanly".
 Rassam was supported by the judge but not the jury.
 After Rassam's death, it was alleged that, while Rassam had made most of the discoveries of antiquities, credit was taken by the staff of the British Museum, notably Austen Henry Layard.

+Later career

+Budge was one of the first authors to write about the discovery of the tomb of Tutankhamun, and also one of the first experts to give an analysis of artifacts found there.
+His observations on the subject were published in The Times.
+He called the exploit of Howard Carter and his financier Lord Carnarvon a "crowning discovery".
+In particular, he praised Carnarvon's willingness to financially support the entire venture: "England may congratulate herself that even in these days of the 'Axe' men can be found willing and magnanimous enough to spend treasure merely with the idea of increasing the sum of human knowledge."

+He retired from the British Museum in 1924, and lived until 1934.

 Literary and social career

-Budge was also a prolific author, and he is especially remembered today for his works on ancient Egyptian religion and his hieroglyphic primers.
-Budge argued that the religion of Osiris had emerged from an indigenous African people:
+Budge was also a prolific author of over 100 books, though they were marred by errors.
+According to Egyptologist James Peter Allen, Budge's books "were not too reliable when they first appeared and are now woefully outdated."
+He is known for works on ancient Egyptian religion and his hieroglyphic primers.
+Budge argued that the religion of Osiris had emerged from an indigenous African people.

-"There is no doubt", he said of Egyptian religions in Osiris and the Egyptian Resurrection (1911), "that the beliefs examined herein are of indigenous origin, Nilotic or Sûdânî in the broadest signification of the word, and I have endeavoured to explain those which cannot be elucidated in any other way, by the evidence which is afforded by the Religions of the modern peoples who live on the great rivers of East, West, and Central Africa ...
-Now, if we examine the Religions of modern African peoples, we find that the beliefs underlying them are almost identical with those Ancient Egyptian ones described above.
-As they are not derived from the Egyptians, it follows that they are the natural product of the religious mind of the natives of certain parts of Africa, which is the same in all periods."

 Budge's contention that the religion of the Egyptians was derived from similar religions of the people of northeastern and central Africa was regarded as impossible by his colleagues.
 At the time, all but a few scholars followed Flinders Petrie in his theory that the culture of Ancient Egypt was derived from an invading "Dynastic Race", which had conquered Egypt in late prehistory.